-A “clog-free” ergonomic rake with bent handles may put less stress on your shoulders and back by helping you rake without bending over and leaves don’t get stuck on the tines.
+A “clog-free” ergonomic rake with bent handles may put less stress on your shoulders and back by helping you rake without bending over as it stops leaves from getting stuck on the tines.
 There are also rakes with adjustable metal tines for reaching narrow areas like garden beds and in between plants, or rakes with wide fans to cover lots of lawn with each sweep.
 Make sure that the rake you choose has a comfort grip handle to reduce fatigue and prevent blisters from developing on your hands.

-Move Your Feet!
-Twisting is one of the main killers for you back!
-Move you feet and move with the rake as you walk straight back, don’t twist your back or trunk.
-Try to keep the rake in line with your feet
+Move your feet!
+Twisting is one of the main killers for your back.
+Move your feet and move with the rake as you walk straight back, don’t twist your back or trunk.
+Try to keep the rake in line with your feet.

-Shoes & Gloves good supportive footwear with skid-resistant soles can minimize the risk of slipping on wet leaves and falling.
-Leather gloves prevent the blisters.
+Shoes & gloves.
+Good supportive footwear with skid-resistant soles can minimize the risk of slipping on wet leaves and falling.
+Leather gloves help prevent the blisters.

-Vary your activity: don’t aim to do it all in one go, just sweeping for 10-15 mins a day rather than one long session, or take breaks to stand up straight and walk about or rest and have a drink if you have limited time.
+Vary your activity: don’t aim to do it all in one go.
+Just sweep for 10-15 mins a day rather than one long session, or take breaks to stand up straight and walk about or rest and have a drink if you have limited time.

 Not all leaves need to be raked up!
 Leaves left under trees and shrubs will provide winter protection and compost themselves.
 This means you’ll need to use less mulch under trees and shrubs next spring.